Summer Sports Camps on the North Fork

 Gymnastics, ninja, and cheer

-These programs are active and focus on building skills but differ from traditional team sports.
-They are a good choice for kids who like climbing, jumping, tumbling, obstacle courses, dance, or performing.
+These programs are active and help kids build skills, but they are different from traditional sports.
+They're a good fit for kids who enjoy climbing, jumping, tumbling, obstacle courses, dance, and performing.

 Flip-Flop Gymnastics Summer Camp

-Flip-Flop Gymnastics in Westhampton Beach offers gymnastics and ninja summer camps for kids ages 3 to 16.
+Flip-Flop Gymnastics in Westhampton Beach offers gymnastics and ninja summer camps.
 Campers spend several hours each day practicing with coaches and moving through stations on beams, bars, and trampolines.

 North Fork Cheer Summer Camps